-No, this is not necessary.
-It is a good idea to do rotations in thoracic and cardiac surgery during general surgery training.
-Often these are not mandatory rotations, and so arranging them as electives during the clinical year is a good idea.
+An away rotation is not required but is increasingly common and even recommended in some instances.
+It is also a good idea to do rotations in thoracic and cardiac surgery during the general surgery clerkship.
+Often these are not mandatory rotations, so arranging them as electives during the clinical year is a good idea.